 One enabler of this shift is the development of enterprise-level creative management platforms, CMPs.
 These currently provide in-house marketing teams with the capability to produce dynamic display ads in-house.
 And here’s the killer news: these same CMPs can now produce DOOH ads too.

 What this means is everything you can do with a dynamic HTML5 ad, in-house, you can do with a DOOH ad.
-And yes, this includes aspects of dynamic creative optimisation.
-The expectation is that overtime, and with the link up of ever more dynamic data points, in-house DOOH will get ever more sophisticated.
+The expectation is that overtime in-house DOOH will get ever more sophisticated.

 The longshot: DOOH with added blockchain